-An RRSP is registered under the Income Tax Act (Canada).
-Generally, the contributions you make to your RRSP are tax deductible up to an annual limit.
+An RRSP is registered under the Income Tax Act (Canada) as a registered retirement saving plan.
+Generally, the contributions you make to your RRSP are tax-deductible up to an annual limit.

-You do not have to report investment income that is allocated to you by the investment funds in the year that the income is earned.
+You do not have to report investment income allocated to you by the investment funds in the year the income is earned.
 However, for income tax purposes, you must report any redemption you make, unless the money is transferred directly to another plan registered under the Income Tax Act (Canada).
 Tax will be withheld on redemptions.

-Payment of top-up maturity or death benefit guarantees into the policy are not taxable.
+Payment of top-up maturity or death benefit guarantees into the policy is not taxable.
 All amounts withdrawn from the registered policy are taxable except withdrawals under the Home Buyers' Plan or Lifelong Learning Plan.